vanviegen/aberdeen/docs/Tutorial.md

 Note that the example is interactive - try typing something!

-Of course, putting everything in a single `$` call will get messy soon, and you'll often want to nest more than one child within a parent.
-To do that, you can pass in a *content* function to `$`, like this:
+Of course, putting everything in a single {@link aberdeen.$} call will get messy soon, and you'll often want to nest more than one child within a parent.
+To do that, you can pass in a *content* function to {@link aberdeen.$}, like this:

 ```javascript
 $('div.box.row', {id: 'cityContainer'}, () => {